CarolPachar/CarolPachar.github.io/_posts/2025-12-02-The-Normalization-Advantage.md

 This brings us to the question: which matrix is better to use for spectral clustering?

 To answer this question, we will evaluate each matrix in terms of their clustering performance.
 In other words, we will be looking at the adjusted rand index and the runtime.
-The adjusted rand index is a metric that's used to measure clustering performance.
-It compares two different clusterings: the predicted clustering from a model and a known accurate clustering.
-Runtime refers to how long it takes for an algorithm to execute.

 In order to evaluate each matrix's performance when used in spectral clustering, I've applied a spectral clustering function on two benchmark graph datasets: Zachary's Karate Club and a
 Stochastic Block Model.
 My approach involved using linear algebra to implement and compare the Unnormalized Laplacian and the Symmetrically Normalized Laplacian.
 For each matrix,